 THREADS - Enables processor hyper-thread enumeration.
 NOTHREADS disables thread enumeration.
 By default, threads are not enumerated.
-VSI OpenVMS does not by default use hyperthread features due to certain architectural security issues, but in an environment where the security concerns are well understood, these additional Application Processors can be used.

 THREADS

 NOTHREADS

 TIME

 TIME - The TIME command with no argument will display the current UEFI Time.
 Specifying a number of seconds between 1 to 10 after the TIME command will cause the Boot Manager to issue a delay of that many seconds to each of the viable system clock candidates, displaying their respective counter values.
 To set the UEFI time, use the time hh:mm:ss command in Shell> prompt.